 If you’re interested in seeing artists at work make sure to visit Buffalo Arts Studio in the Tri-Main Building in North Buffalo.
 Located in a former windshield wiper factory, Buffalo Arts Studio is home to more than 40 artists and substantial exhibit space.

-Finally, no description of Buffalo’s art scene would be complete without mention of the Allentown Art Festival, the Elmwood Festival of the Arts, City of Night, Music is Art and the Echo Art Fair.
+Finally, no description of Buffalo’s art scene would be complete without mention of the Allentown Art Festival, the Elmwood Festival of the Arts, Music is Art and the Echo Art Fair.
 Though each has a distinctive focus they all share an unpretentious and unassuming vibe that’s characteristic of the city they call home.